 In the phase one, the applicants will be ranked based on the following criteria:

 These criteria are assessed and scored in the above mentioned order.
-Only complete applications meeting the requirements listed above will be evaluated.

 The total maximum score for an application in the first phase is 20.
 If the applicant fails to obtain the minimum score for the admission criterion under assessment, the application will not be further considered.